silasoverturf/android-e-fon-nightly/readme.md

 As this is the nightly repo the code may be sloppy, commented and not minified.
 The compiled .apk will come with an assortment of crashes, bugs and general nonsense.

 ###Limitations
-* Currently only user with conventional USER roles are properly supported
+* Currently only user with conventional USER roles (ROLE_USER, ROLE_CDR) are properly supported
 * If F2M is not configured, redirection.html data will not be parsed properly